UnitedPlanet/intrexx-in-docker/README.md

 `TEMPLATE_PATH` | /opt/intrexx/orgtempl/blank | The directory ultimately used as the portal template. **ATTENTION** In most cases this does not need to be adjusted, because it is adjusted by the entrypoint skript, if a portal template is provided by zip file.
 `PORTAL_ZIP_NAME` | portal-template.zip | Optional name of the portal export zip, that should be used as a template.
 `PORTAL_ZIP_MNTPT` | /opt/intrexx/org | Optional mountpoint of a volume containing the export zip in the container.
+`TOMCAT_SEC_HEADER_XUSER` | deny | Can be set to allow to change the according value in the web.xml.
+Available from version 10.0.10 and 10.4.0 onwards.
+`TOMCAT_SEC_HEADER_XDOMAIN` | deny | Can be set to allow to change the according value in the web.xml.
+Available from version 10.0.10 and 10.4.0 onwards.
+`TOMCAT_SEC_HEADER_XKRBTICKET` | deny | Can be set to allow to change the according value in the web.xml.
+Available from version 10.0.10 and 10.4.0 onwards.
+`TOMCAT_SEC_HEADER_XACCOUNTNAME` | deny | Can be set to allow to change the according value in the web.xml.
+Available from version 10.0.10 and 10.4.0 onwards.
+`TOMCAT_SEC_HEADER_XFORWARDEDFOR` | deny | Can be set to allow to change the according value in the web.xml.
+Available from version 10.0.10 and 10.4.0 onwards.
+`TOMCAT_SEC_HEADER_FORWARDED` | deny | Can be set to allow to change the according value in the web.xml.
+Available from version 10.0.10 and 10.4.0 onwards.
+`TOMCAT_SEC_HEADER_XREALIP` | deny | Can be set to allow to change the according value in the web.xml.
+Available from version 10.0.10 and 10.4.0 onwards.
+`TOMCAT_SEC_HEADER_XFORWARDEDHOST` | deny | Can be set to allow to change the according value in the web.xml.
+Available from version 10.0.10 and 10.4.0 onwards.
+`TOMCAT_SEC_HEADER_XFORWARDEDPROTO` | deny | Can be set to allow to change the according value in the web.xml.
+Available from version 10.0.10 and 10.4.0 onwards.
+`TOMCAT_SEC_HEADER_XORIGINALURL` | deny | Can be set to allow to change the according value in the web.xml.
+Available from version 10.0.10 and 10.4.0 onwards.
+`TOMCAT_SEC_HEADER_RECEIVEONNONLOOPBACKINTERFACE` | false | Can be set to true to change the according value in the web.xml.
+Available from version 10.0.10 and 10.4.0 onwards.

 # FAQ